frankframework/frankframework/CONTRIBUTING.md

 In some cases you might want/need to:

 - Rightclick iaf, Maven, Update Project..., OK.
+When its done delete .setting folder in ifa-webapp module.
+  Then rightclick iaf-webapp, Maven, Update Project..., OK.
+This should generate a new flawless .settings.
 - Enable Project, Build Automatically
 - Right click Tomcat v7.0 Server at localhost, Clean...
 - Change newlines in .classpath and org.eclipse.wst.common.component files back to Unix newlines.